37

 Together with partners, we support smallholder farmers to produce more high quality coffee beans by providing them with technical advice and plants for crop rejuvenation.

 We promote agricultural education for farmers and their communities, increasing efforts to improve learning outcomes for people in vulnerable settings.
+This includes for instance school visits to raise awareness on environmental protection and deforestation.

 Training farmer communities on the responsible use of resources and relevance of environmental protection for the future generations.
 Intangible cultural heritage is a living element of the community’s interaction with nature.
 Such interaction should aim to use resources more sustainably, making agroecosystems more resilient.